-Kristiansand’s small new boat museum lets you in on the city’s never-ending bond with the sea.
-A guide in an authentic fishing costume welcomes you for a maritime walk, and give you glimpses of how the sea and the small boats shaped daily life in the region, through photographs, exhibited boats and the beautiful surroundings.
+Kristiansand’s small maritime boat museum lets you in on the city’s never-ending bond with the sea.
+Your guide welcomes you for a maritime walk, and gives you glimpses of how the sea and the small boats shaped daily life in the region, through photographs, exhibited boats and the beautiful surroundings.
 At the museum, you may borrow a rowing boat, and if you dare, dip your toes in the sea and feel the summer breeze!

 MEET THE MOOSE

 Native to Scandinavia, the majestic moose is the largest animal of the deer family.
 Drive through the forested landscape, natural habitat of the moose, before arriving at Elgtun Park in Setesdal.
 All moose were born in captivity, and though naturally shy, they are used to people, and you may even get to feed them Combine the visit with a tour on the lake on board an old steamboat and / or a visit to the historical buildings and peace exhibition at Landeskogen Peace Centre.

 Only 150 years ago, people in Setesdal lived in simple log houses, and spoke a language traceable to the old Vikings.
 By then, the steamer "Bjoren" provided the most convenient way to travel.
 Nowadays, the steady beat of the steam engine accompanies you on a quiet tour on the lake of Byglandsfjorden, surrounded by high mountains.
 Nearby, Bygland Museum authentic buildings will make you sense the ambiance of former times when the flames of the fireplace cast bewitching shadows on the log walls.